HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

 When viewing commercial services such as Adobe (`use.typekit.net`) or Monotype (`fast.fonts.com`) it is interesting to note that on desktop they tend to be as fast or slightly faster than Google Fonts, but are noticeably slower on mobile.
 Conventional wisdom has generally held that the tracking scripts used by those services substantially slow them down, but that is apparently less an issue today than it has been in years past.

 {# TODO authors - Do we want to add a note to say that we are measuring site performance and not necessarily font hoster performance?
-It could be that Adobe sites are all just pooor on mobile and it's nothing to do with their hosting platform #}
+It could be that Adobe sites are all just pooor on mobile and it's nothing to do with their hosting platform. #}

 #### Self-hosting isn't always better

 Self-hosting fonts on the same domain as the website can be faster, as [we discovered for this very website](https://www.tunetheweb.com/blog/should-you-self-host-google-fonts/), however this is not always the case as the data shows.

-{# TODO Authors - Suggested different wording here, and moved `local` down to below.
-Let me knwo your thoughts.
-Particularly as I inserted a reference to my own site here which is a bit presumptious of me :-) but it is about the Web Almanac so think it fits. #}

 {{ figure_markup(
   image="fonts-web-hosting-performance-desktop.png",